Music History & Music Theory Courses

 MU/RS 239, Catholic Church Music, 3 CR

 Interesting and important works from the great tradition of music written for the Catholic Church are viewed through the Churchs historical and present liturgical traditions.
-As a significant component of the Catholic Intellectual Tradition, relevant musical examples from the early through contemporary periods are examined from liturgical, technical, and cultural viewpoints.
+As a significant component of the Catholic Intellectual Traditions, relevant musical examples from the early through contemporary periods are examined from liturgical, technical, and cultural viewpoints.
 The Churchs reaction to and use of the wide variety of musical compositions are examined and discussed.

 MU 130-233, Applied Music, 12 CR